onap/vnfrqts-requirements/docs/Chapter8.rst

    a.
 Includes VNF type using VNF function code 4 characters under
       /storage.

    b.
-Includes VNF â€œVersionâ€� directory as part of the path to store
+Includes VNF "Version" directory as part of the path to store
       playbooks for this VNF version.

    c.
 Include generic ansible root directory.
 Creating full directory